August 5th, 2018

 I walked up a hill, the first of several big climbs.
 On the backside, there was a trail junction.
 I continued on straight, not really paying attention to the signage.
 I checked my phone and it indicated that I was on trail.
 The trail seemed to become even wider and more well groomed.
 There were also tons of day hikers and backpackers.
 The trail exited the trees for a bit and there were excellent views of Mt Hood.

 As I continued on, I became more and more suspicious of this trail.
 It was supposed to start switchbacking down to the valley yet it kept going straight on a traverse.
 For several days, my phone had been struggling to get GPS fixes.
 I kept trying to get an update and when it finally did, I confirmed my suspicion.
-I was more than a mile off trail.
+I was more than a mile off-trail.
 To be fair, my map still had this trail listed as the PCT but it had been rerouted.
 I was on the immensely popular Timberline trail around Mt Hood.
-I could keep going on it and eventually end up at Ramona Falls, or I could retrace my steps to the PCT.
+I could keep going on it and eventually end up at Ramona Falls (a side trail off the PCT), or I could retrace my steps to the PCT.
 I decided that the latter was the best option and sucked up a wasted 2 miles.
 At least there were some good views.

 Now I was behind my schedule but still took the time to take a side trail to Ramona falls.
 It was nice but there were too many people, given a Sunday afternoon and perfect weather.

 Back on the PCT, I began another huge climb that seemed to never end.
 I took breaks picking huckleberries.
 I came upon a woman that was calling to what I assumed was a small dog.
 She was waiting for it to catch up.
-I got impatient and began to go around her, then realized that it was a cat on the trail.
-She went back to pick him up and placed him behind her head, on top her pack.
+I got impatient and began to go around her, then realized that it was a cat she was hailing.
+He was on a long lease and she had to walk back to pick him up and place him behind her head, on top her pack.
 I’ve heard of people hiking with cats but this was the first time seeing one.
-Cute.
+It entertaining me.

 The trail went down a ravine where I thought I might pull up early and camp, but the sites along the river were exposed and rocky.
 It was only another 3 miles to the lodge, but another climb of 1600′.
 I decided to go for it and plodded my way up.
 Tired and slow as I was, I was still passing day hikers.